RasaHQ/agentic-orchestration-samples/financial-assistant/README.md

 A conversational financial assistant built with Rasa that helps users manage credit cards, view transactions, pay bills, set reminders, and handle disputes.

+## Highlights

+- **Composable Agents**: The assistant showcases modular, composable skills that can independently handle specialized tasks (e.g. disputes, recommendations), and can be dynamically invoked or switched between during a conversation.
+- **Memory**: The assistant leverages persistent memory to track user information, preferences, context, and recent conversation details, enabling contextual follow-ups and more personalized, natural interactions.

 ## Capabilities

 The assistant supports the following flows and agents: